angular/angular/aio/content/guide/reactive-forms.md

 ### Add a validator function

 Reactive forms include a set of validator functions out of the box for common use cases.
-These functions are provided the control to validate against and return and error object or null based on the validation check.
+These functions are provided the control to validate against and return an error object or null based on the validation check.
 To show a simple validation, import the `Validators` symbol from the `@angular/forms` package.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.ts" region="validator-imports" title="src/app/profile-editor/profile-editor.component.ts (import)">